-5. Get the Group Together at Zillicoah Beer Company
+5. Zillicoah Beer Company

 Don’t be fooled by the industrial-looking exterior – Zillicoah is a wonderful hangout that has truly enormous amounts of room for a group or just a fun evening out.
 Between their extensive beer list and the tasty authentic food at Taqueria Muñoz’s food truck, you’ll be in beer and quesadilla heaven.

 Do not miss out on their salsas, which are all made in-house and tend to be the bright, perfect final touch.
 Try a Zillicoah Kellerpils, Helles, or Premium, all flagship beers and brewed to be crisp, flavorful, light, and easy drinking.
 Zillicoah’s location right on the banks of the French Broad River makes it an exceptional place to enjoy a lazy afternoon watching the water float by.